Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Numerical Experiments

 \subsection{Comparison with Non-Integrated Approaches}

-In this section, we present results comparing the operational and computational performance of solutions to our proposed models with those of \cite{Rath_et_al:2017}'s RO model and a sequential approach detailed later in this section.
+In this section, we present results comparing the operational and computational performance of solutions to our proposed models \blue{with related non-integrated approaches,} those of \cite{Rath_et_al:2017}'s RO model and a sequential approach detailed later in this section.
 We focus on our \spe{} and \droe{} models only for the sake of brevity in our presentation.

 First, we compare the performance of our solutions with solutions to \cite{Rath_et_al:2017}'s RO model.
-Recall that \cite{Rath_et_al:2017}'s model does not include idle, waiting time components, and other components, and thus can schedule multiple surgeries to start simultaneously; see \ref{appdx:supp_num_results} for details of this model.
+Recall that \cite{Rath_et_al:2017}'s model does not include idle, waiting time components, and other components, and thus can schedule multiple surgeries to start simultaneously; see \ref{appdx:expt_Rath_et_al} for details of this model.
 For a fair comparison, we include symmetry-breaking constraints for all models.
 To compare the operational performance of the optimal solutions, we solve instance 1 under cost 1 using the three models.
 (The observations are similar for other ORASP instances.)
 In particular, we solve \cite{Rath_et_al:2017}'s RO model by their proposed decomposition method with different sizes $\tau\in\{0.1,0.2,0.4\}$ of the uncertainty set adopted in their paper.
-We provide a detailed comparison of the optimal solutions in \ref{appdx:supp_num_results}.
-We highlight that the RO model schedules all surgeries at time zero, while our models do not schedule surgeries performed by the same anesthesiologist or in the same OR to start at the same time.
-Moreover, as shown in \ref{appdx:supp_num_results}, the RO model assigns more surgeries to some anesthesiologists, which leads to the possibility of larger overtimes when compared with our proposed models.
+We provide a detailed comparison of the optimal solutions in \ref{appdx:expt_Rath_et_al}.
+We highlight that the RO model schedules all surgeries at time zero \blue{(which is consistent with our theoretical results in \ref{appdx:models_wo_waiting})}, while our models do not schedule surgeries performed by the same anesthesiologist or in the same OR to start at the same time.
+Moreover, as shown in \ref{appdx:expt_Rath_et_al}, the RO model assigns more surgeries to some anesthesiologists, which leads to the possibility of larger overtimes when compared with our proposed models.
 Figure~\ref{fig:OS_Rath_et_al_wait} shows the histograms of the out-of-sample waiting time associated with the optimal schedules under setting I. These plots indicate that solutions from \cite{Rath_et_al:2017}'s RO model lead to significantly larger waiting times than our \spe{} and \droe{} models.
 These results demonstrate the importance of our proposed generalization of the second-stage problem in the ORASP.
+Finally, although this model does not include all components of the ORASP, it is challenging to solve (see \ref{appdx:expt_Rath_et_al}).